List of NCIS characters: Kayla Vance

 Special Agent Kayla Vance is an NCIS agent and the daughter of Leon and Jackie Vance.
 She is played by Naomi Grace as an adult, and was played by China Anne McClain and Kiara Muhammad as a child.

 Carol Wilson

 Carol Wilson (Meredith Eaton) is an immunologist who works for the Centers for Disease Control and Prevention (CDC).
 She first appears in the season 7 episode "Faith" when she visits her good friend Abby Sciuto at NCIS headquarters to ask for a favor.
 The character also makes a guest appearance in the spin-off NCIS: New Orleans, in the episode "Carrier", when she is consulted after the New Orleans agents find a Navy officer dead from a strain of bubonic plague.

 Cassie Yates

 Cassie Yates (Tamara Taylor), an NCIS special agent, first appears in the episode "SWAK" and again in the episode "Jeopardy".
 In her first appearance, it is revealed that she was trained by the late Special Agent Chris Pacci.

+Harriet Parker

+Harriet Parker (Nancy Travis) is the Navy Vice Admiral at the U.S. Navy and the estranged sister of NCIS Supervisory Special Agent Alden Parker.
+Both are having a deeply strained sibling relationship at odds, stemming from their contrasting childhoods and the tragic murder of their father, Roman.